Oyelowo/surreal-orm/rust/surrealdb-orm/src/docs/edge_description.md

 The `Visits` Edge struct defines the structure of this relationship.
 It implements `SurrealdbEdge` and specifies two type parameters: `In` and `Out` which represent the source and target Node types of the relationship, respectively.
 In this example, `Alien` is the source and `Planet` is the target.
 The `Visits` Edge also has a `time_visited` field, which can store additional information about each visit.

 In summary, Surrealdb Edges provide a flexible way to model complex relationships between Nodes, such as when an `Alien` visits a `Planet`.
-They allow for relationships to be modeled with additional information (like the `time_visited` field in the `Visits` Edge) and can represent both direct and indirect
+They allow for relationships to be modeled with additional information (like the `time_visited` field in the `Visits` Edge) and can represent both direct and indirect connections between Nodes.